ehis04/Noughts-and-Crosses-Game-Verifier/README.md

       the external system to control how moves are stored and updated without unexpected side effects from this class.
   - **Scalability for Future Changes**:
-    - The class can be used for standard 3x3 Tic-Tac-Toe but is designed to support larger grid sizes without major modifications.
+    - The class can be used for standard 3x3 Noughts and Crosses but is designed to support larger grid sizes without major modifications.

 ---